 Welcome to the Cowiche Astronomer

 Note – In addition to my photography hobby, I have been an avid amateur astronomer most of my life.
-This is a WordPress version of my first astronomy webpage that I started in 1995.
+This is a WordPress version of my first webpage that I started in 1995.

 My name is Bruce Perrault and I’m an Amateur Astronomer living West of Yakima, Washington – USA, near the little farming community of Cowiche.